The-Champagne-Route/The-Champagne-Route.GitHub.IO/_posts/2023-10-02-erie-passenger-station-bath-ny.md

 tags: [erie, bh, bath]     # TAG names should always be lowercase
 image: /assets/img/buildings/erie-station-bath-ny-1909-01.jpg
 ---
-The Erie Passenger Station was used by the Bath and Hammondsport until 1918, when the B & H did away with passenger service.
+The Erie Passenger Station was used by the Bath and Hammondsport until 1918, when the B&and;H did away with passenger service.
 The Erie Railroad maintained passenger service into the 1950s.
 And the station was torn down soon after.

 1909 photo by Erie Railroad Photographer, J.E.
 Bailey